Colin Cooper: Managerial career

 After he retired from playing, in June 2006, Cooper was officially given a job with the Middlesbrough coaching staff, as the Reserve team coach.
 Following Steve Round's departure from the club in December 2006, Cooper was promoted to a more active role with the first team.
 Following the departure of Malcolm Crosby on 17 June 2009, Cooper was promoted to assistant manager at Middlesbrough.
 On 22 October 2009, following the departure of manager Gareth Southgate, Cooper was appointed caretaker manager at Middlesbrough.
 However, he was only employed in this position for four days, as Gordon Strachan was announced as the new manager on 26 October.
 Cooper's solitary match in charge was a 2–2 draw with Preston North End on 24 October 2009.
 In May 2010, Cooper was relieved of all duties at Middlesbrough by Strachan.

 On 9 March 2011, Cooper was appointed as assistant to interim manager Peter Jackson at League Two side Bradford City.
 Jackson was subsequently appointed full-time manager on 25 May 2011, but he resigned on 25 August 2011, resulting in Cooper taking over as caretaker manager. winning his first game 4–2 against Barnet.
 Phil Parkinson was appointed as Jackson's permanent successor, and on 8 September 2011, Cooper left Bradford to rejoin Middlesbrough and take up a coaching role with Middlesbrough's under-18 side.

 On 24 May 2013, he became manager at Football League Two side Hartlepool United, replacing John Hughes, who had been sacked the previous month.
 He named fellow ex-Middlesbrough player Craig Hignett as his assistant manager.
 After winning four out of five league games in October, Cooper won the Sky Bet League Two Manager of the Month Award.

 Cooper resigned as Hartlepool United manager on 4 October 2014, after a 3–0 home defeat by Carlisle United, which left the club at the bottom of the League Two table.

-In April 2016, Cooper joined Gareth Southgate's coaching staff at the England U21's.
+In April 2016, Cooper joined Gareth Southgate's coaching staff with the England U21s.